 Knowing how the therapist will track progress will help you understand the process and recognize outcome measures.

-After searching and completing a consultation with a therapist, you may be looking forward to the first session with your therapist to really gauge how you feel about the match.
+After searching and completing a consultation, the first session is where you really gauge how you feel about the match.

 Rapport

-The level of rapport between client and therapist will indicate how connected you feel to the therapist and how comfortable you feel to open up to them.
-You may notice the therapist is relevantly communicating with you and accurately understanding and reflecting what you are sharing.
+Rapport refers to the relationship between individuals which fosters meaning-making and provides a caring and empathic space for clients to feel supported.
+The level of rapport between client and therapist indicates how connected you feel to the therapist and how comfortable you feel to open up to them.
+You may notice the therapist communicating with you relevantly and accurately understanding and reflecting what you are sharing.

 Ask yourself: Do you feel heard and understood by your therapist on a relational level?